 The Newborn Screening Family Education Program: Learn.
 Connect.
 Advocate.

-The Newborn Screening Family Education Program is dedicated to developing opportunities for all families to learn about newborn screening and to creating educational and training resources that build confidence in families to become leaders in the newborn screening system.
+The Newborn Screening Family Education Program, also known as Navigate Newborn Screening, is a program dedicated to developing opportunities for all families to learn about newborn screening and to creating educational and training resources that build confidence in families to become leaders in the newborn screening system.
 In partnership with Family Voices and The National Center for Hearing Assessment and Management (NCHAM), and supported by the Health Resources and Services Administration of the U.S. Department of Health and Human Services under the Cooperative Agreement #UK5MC32105-02-00, The Newborn Screening Family Education Program provides tools that help families navigate newborn screening.

 What is Newborn Screening?

 Newborn screening is a state public health service that reaches the nearly 4 million babies born in the United States each year.
 It ensures that all babies are screened for certain serious conditions at birth, and for those babies with the conditions, it allows doctors to start care before more harmful effects happen.

 Typically performed within 24-48 hours after a baby is born, and in most cases, while still in the hospital, newborn screening is made up of three parts including a blood test, hearing screen and heart screen.